 Getting ready for Halloween doesn’t have to be stressful.
-You can keep your decoration simple and stylish with Family Spice’s budget friendly ideas
+You can keep your decoration simple and stylish with these budget friendly ideas.

 1. Put the knife down and pick up the paint brush.
 Get creative with your paints.
 Paint your pumpkins all white and add black eyes and mouths for little ghosts.
 Or paint spooky messages on them.
 Dress them up and make funny heads.